Explanatory notes 2020

 - only use one property, and its rateable value is less than £15,000

-- use more than one property, and the rateable value of each of your other properties is £2,899 or below, with the rateable value of all these properties combined being £19,999 or less.
+- use more than one property, and the rateable value of each of your other properties is £2,899 or less, with the rateable value of all these properties combined being £19,999 or less.

 You can only get small business rate relief on one property.